Please note the specific requirements necessary to apply for STEM Extension OPT:

 - Offiicial Transcripts from the Registrar's Office (They do not have to be sealed.
 You can order official eTranscripts from your Self Service Carolina account--they cost approximately $12.
+You should have them emailed to yourself.
 Unofficial advising transcripts are not acceptable, but the official transcripts ordered from Self Service Carolina are acceptable.)

 - Copy of Diploma

 - Check for $410 made out to U.S. Department of Homeland Security or Form G-1450

 - Passport Photos with name and I-94 number written on the back

 When you have readied these documents, please email the ISS Office or visit us during walk-in hours to get in touch with an immigration advisor.